Subgaussian 1-cocycles on discrete groups: Introduction

-hold for all $f\in \nx$ and $2\le p<\8$. \end{defn} Since the gradient form $\Ga$ coincides with the modulus of the gradient if $-A$ is the Laplacian, \eqref{pcr2} is indeed a generalization of \eqref{pcrc}.
+hold for $2\le p<\8$ and $f$ in a suitable involutive subalgebra of the domain of the generator. \end{defn} For simplicity, in the following we may say the above inequality holds for all $f\in \nx$, since it is automatically true if the right-hand side is infinity.
+Since the gradient form $\Ga$ coincides with the modulus of the gradient if $-A$ is the Laplacian of a Euclidean space, \eqref{pcr2} is indeed a generalization of \eqref{pcrc}.
 It is known that for classical diffusion semigroups, log-Sobolev inequality implies \eqref{pcr2}; see \cite{AS94} and also \cite{AW13}.
 Efraim and Lust-Piquard proved that \eqref{pcr2} holds for Walsh systems and CAR algebras in \cite{ELP}.
 In fact, we started to study the subgaussian behavior \eqref{pcr2} of semigroups acting on a general noncommutative $W^*$ probability space $(\nx,\tau)$ in \cite{JZ12}.
 It was shown in \cite{Z13} that the group measure space $L_\8(\rz^d,\ga_d)\rtimes G$ satisfies \eqref{pcr2}, where the action and the gaussian measure $\ga_d$ are associated to an orthogonal representation of $G$ on a real Hilbert space, and the semigroup acting on $L_\8(\rz^d,\ga_d)\rtimes G$ is a natural extension of the Ornstein-Uhlenbeck semigroup on $L_\8(\rz^d,\ga_d)$.
-A remarkable consequence of \eqref{pcr2} is that one can get concentration inequalities, exponential integrability and transportation cost inequalities; see \cites{ELP, Z13}.
-Our goal here is to prove the \eqref{pcr2} for group von Neumann algebras under some conditions on the 1-cocycles of groups and to elaborate on the relationship between the spectral gap and $L_p$ Poincar\'e inequalities for semigroups acting on a $W^*$ probability space $(\nx,\tau)$.
+A remarkable consequence of \eqref{pcr2} is that one can get concentration inequalities, exponential integrability and transportation cost inequalities; see \cite{ELP, Z13}.
+Our goal here is to prove \eqref{pcr2} for group von Neumann algebras under some conditions on the 1-cocycles of groups and to elaborate on the relationship between the spectral gap of $A$ and $L_p$ Poincar\'e inequalities for semigroups acting on a $W^*$ probability space $(\nx,\tau)$.